GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-11_assignment.md

 ## Hello R and GitHub submission
 Please write an R script as an Rmd file with html output for the following task and commit it to your GitHub-based learning log:

-1. Assign the value of 2 to a variable called `a` and the value of 5 to a variable called `b`.
+1. Assign the value of five to a variable called `a` and the value of two to a variable called `b`.
 1. Compute the sum, difference, product and ratio of a and b (a always in the first place) and store the results to four different variables called `r1`, `r2`, `r3`, and `r4`.
 1. Create a vector `v1` which contains the values stored within the four variables from step 2.
 1. Add a fifth entry to vector `v1` which represents `a` by the power of `b` (i.e. `a**b`).